-Honors: Students need to choose ONE of the nonfiction texts from the Voices of Witness series below.
+Students need to choose ONE of the nonfiction texts from the Voices of Witness series below.
 This book will be the basis of your research paper in first quarter.
-Students would be wise to take detailed notes over this text, especially concerning major topics being repeated (for example, education).
-We have contacted the library to have some of the books available.
+Students should take notes over the following applicable theme topics: education, social class, abuse of power, gender, race, appropriate role of government, prejudice, justice, community, perseverance, value of family, crime, corruption.
+St. Louis County Library has some of the books available.
 Books may also be purchased at Barnes & Noble in Fenton, through Amazon, or this website: https://store.mcsweeneys.net/t/categories/books/voice-of-witness

 High Rise Stories: Voices from Chicago Public Housing

 Inside This Place, Not of It: Narratives from Women’s Prison